kbabiy/LogCast/README.md

 For case of standalone configuration or when selected logging framework doesn't support the fallback logging mechanism, file fallback logger is provided

 In order to enable this functionality use 'FallbackLogDirectory' option when configuring your logging setup.

-This can be both absolute or relative director path.
-In case relative path is used it is being rooted to '{Path.GetTempPath()}\LogCastTemp'
+This directory can be both absolute or relative path.
+Environment variables are also resolved In case relative path (after environment variables resolution) is found it is being rooted to '{Path.GetTempPath()}\LogCastTemp'

 Base directory of an applicaion is not used in order to avoid unexpected side effects on the client application